antoinebou12/plantumlapi/README.md

 # PyPlantuml

 Python interface with the PlantUML web.
 PlantUML is a library for generating UML diagrams from a simple text markup language.

-Python-PlantUML is a simple remote client interface to a PlantUML server using the same custom encoding used by most other PlantUML clients.
+PyPlantUML is a simple remote client interface to a PlantUML server using the same custom encoding used by most other PlantUML clients.

 This client defaults to the public PlantUML server but can be used against any server.

 ## Installation